-In the dishwasher vs hand washing battle, washing dishes by hand seems like it would use less water and be better for the environment.
-In reality, that’s surprisingly not the case.
+In the dishwasher vs hand washing debate, washing dishes by hand seems like it would use less water and be better for the environment.
+In reality, that's surprisingly not the case.

-Aside from the dishwasher being more convenient (and basically doing the work for you!), research shows it’s also much more energy- and water-efficient than traditional hand washing techniques.
+Aside from the dishwasher being more convenient (and basically doing the work for you!), experts say it's also much more energy- and water-efficient than traditional hand washing techniques.
 A lot more efficient, in fact.

 Dishwasher vs Hand Washing: Which Is Better?